 Courses: Bioinorganic Chemistry (CHEMH351H01)

-Three lectures for one-half semester (one-half course credit).
-Biological cells require metals such as zinc, iron, copper, manganese, and molybdenum; metal-binding abilities of various functional groups within proteins and nucleic acids, metal-based reactivity involved in reaction mechanisms of specific metalloenzymes, and medically-relevant topics such as bioaccumulation and storage of metal ions, the toxicity of heavy metals, and use of metal-containing drugs in treating disease will be discussed.
+Three lectures.
+This course will explore the inorganic chemistry behind the requirement of biological cells for metals such as zinc, iron, copper, manganese, and molybdenum.
+The course will focus on principles of coordination chemistry; metal-binding abilities of various functional groups within proteins and nucleic acids; metal-based reactivity involved in reaction mechanisms of specific metalloenzymes; and medically-relevant topics such as bioaccumulation and storage of metal ions, the toxicity of heavy metals, and use of metal-containing drugs in treating disease.

 Syllabus: View course syllabus